Picovoice/picollm/README.md

 ## AccessKey

 AccessKey is your authentication and authorization token for deploying Picovoice SDKs, including picoLLM.
 Anyone who is using Picovoice needs to have a valid AccessKey.
 You must keep your AccessKey secret.
-You would need internet connectivity to validate your AccessKey with Picovoice license servers even though the LLM inference is running 100% offline and completely free for open-weight models.
-Everyone who signs up for [Picovoice Console](https://console.picovoice.ai/) receives a unique AccessKey.
+You would need internet connectivity to validate your AccessKey with Picovoice license servers, even though the LLM inference is running 100% offline.

+AccessKey also verifies that your usage is within the limits of your account.
+You can see your usage limits and real-time usage on your [Picovoice Console](https://console.picovoice.ai/signup) Profile.
+To continue using Picovoice after your trial or renew and adjust your usage limits, please reach out to our [Enterprise Sales Team](https://picovoice.ai/contact/) or your existing Picovoice contact.

 ## Demos